 Scholarships & Grants

-Nichols College offers a variety of scholarships, grants and awards for full-time students who demonstrate financial need or a strong track record of academic performance.
+Nichols College offers a variety of scholarships, grants, and awards for full-time students who demonstrate a need for financial aid and/or a strong track record of academic performance.
 Some of Nichols’ diverse awards include:

 President’s Achievement Scholarship